 - owns assets (such as paintings, chattels, pool and gym equipment)

 - has rules to govern what members can and cannot do (known as by-laws)

 - has a committee to manage the scheme & make decisions on behalf of the owners

 - engage people to do work on its behalf

-Body Corporates can be sued and it is important when buying a property that you investigate all aspects of a body corporate to determine if there may be any matter or issue that may adversely affect you if you proceed to purchasing the property.
+Body Corporates can be sued and it is important when buying a property that you investigate all aspects of a body corporate to determine if there may be any matter or issue that may adversely affect you if you proceed with the property purchase.
 For example, there may be pending litigation with third parties which may result in the special levies being struck; there could be defects in common property or there may be substantial restoration works required which may result in your levies increasing.
 It is imperative that you are made aware of any restrictions on your enjoyment of the property by carefully reviewing the by-laws in the Community Management Statement.

-Our body corporate and conveyancing lawyers have the knowledge of the laws and regulations that govern the operations of body corporates to ensure that our clients are protected from any adverse legal complications.
+Our body corporate and conveyancing lawyers Gold Coast have the knowledge of the laws and regulations that govern the operations of body corporates to ensure that our clients are protected from any adverse legal complications.
 We can carry out the necessary body corporate enquiries and provide you with a report on all aspects of the body corporate including all relevant minutes, confirm if there is any current litigation involving the body corporate, provide advice on all service contracts with the body corporate, provide the financials of the body corporate and advise on levies.